 When in intercession and prayer, having insight into what the enemy is doing is only a small part of the equation.
 Our greatest advantage is in discerning what the Holy Spirit is doing, as well as seeking the Father’s prophetic intention and declaring that.

 When deliverance is needed in prayer ministry, seeing and participating in what the Holy Spirit is doing is an important key to freedom.

 The greatest blessing we can be to our church, as well as to individuals that we are ministering to, is to point them to where the Spirit is moving and to engage with Him.

 6. It Encourages Intimacy with the Holy Spirit

-We are called to an intimate relationship with God, and focusing on the Holy Spirit, His anointing, where He is moving and what He is doing fosters our intimate relationship with Him.
+God calls us to an intimate relationship with Him.
+And when we focus on the Holy Spirit, His anointing, where He is moving, and what He is doing, this fosters our intimate relationship with Him.